 Over 50 million Americans experience some form of tinnitus and roughly 20 million people struggle with bothersome, chronic tinnitus.
-Tinnitus is a sound perceived in the ear(s) or head that is present when external sounds are not present.
-This phantom perception of sound is not a disease; rather, it is a symptom of malfunction in the auditory system or brain.
-People perceive tinnitus many ways - ringing, buzzing, roaring, hissing, and many other descriptions.
+Tinnitus is a sound perceived in the ear(s) or head when no external sounds are present.
+People perceive tinnitus many ways – ringing, buzzing, roaring, hissing, and many other descriptions.
+This phantom perception of sound is not a disease; rather, it is typically a symptom of malfunction in the auditory system or brain.

 Though tinnitus is not usually dangerous, it can be a symptom of another health problem or underlying condition and should be evaluated by an Audiologist or physician.
-Common causes of tinnitus include, but are not limited to, impacted ear wax, loud noise exposure, ototoxicity, Meniere’s disease, ear infections, and hearing loss.
+Common causes of tinnitus include, but are not limited to: hearing loss, loud noise exposure, impacted ear wax, ototoxicity, Meniere’s disease, and ear infections.
 Tinnitus can cause many stressful side effects, including: fatigue, sleep problems, concentration difficulty, memory problems, depression, anxiety, and irritability.

-Assessment of tinnitus begins with a comprehensive hearing evaluation.
-Most individuals who have tinnitus also have hearing loss.
+Assessment: A comprehensive hearing evaluation is the starting point when tinnitus is identified because most individuals who have tinnitus also have hearing loss.
 A tinnitus assessment questionnaire is often administered by our Audiologists in order to help determine the functional impact the tinnitus has on an individual.
-Other medically related issues such as medications, lifestyle contributors, and loud noise exposure will be addressed.
+Other medically related issues such as medications, lifestyle contributors, sleep disturbances, and loud noise exposure will be addressed.
 Further comprehensive tinnitus testing can be performed by our Audiologists to determine the pitch (frequency) and volume (intensity) of the tinnitus.